tschustice/Track-Tracker/README.md

-# Track_Tracker
+# Track Tracker
-Recognition of video data using deep learning
+Recognition of video data using convolutional neural networks